-1 Quantum theory is incompatible with probability theory since the latter is based on underlying unknown, but determined outcomes, and the former is not [1].
+&lt;sup>1 Quantum theory is incompatible with probability theory since the latter is based on underlying unknown, but determined outcomes, and the former is not [1].
 Wavefunction solutions of the Schrödinger equation are interpreted as probability-density functions.
 Quantum theory confuses the concepts of a wave and a probability-density function that are based on totally different mathematical and physical principles.
 The use of "probability" in this instance does not conform to the mathematical rules and principles of probability theory.
 Statistical theory is based on an existing deterministic reality with incomplete information; whereas, quantum measurement acts on a "probability-density function" to determine a reality that did not exist before the measurement.
 Additionally, it is nonsensical to treat a single particle such as an electron as if it was a population of electrons and to assign the single electron to a statistical distribution over many states.
-The electron has conjugate degrees of freedom such as position, momentum, and energy that obey conservation laws in an inverse-r Coulomb field.
-A single electron cannot have multiple positions and momenta or energies simultaneously.
+The electron have multiple positions and momenta or energies simultaneously.
 The decision to treat the electron as a point-particle-probability wave, a point with no volume with a vague probability wave requiring that the electron have an infinite energies simultaneously was a turning point in physics.
 The adoption of the probabilistic versus deterministic nature of atomic particles violates all physical laws including special relativity with violation of causality as pointed out by Einstein [2] and de Broglie [3].
 Consequently, it was rejected even by Schrödinger [4].
 Pure mathematics took the place of physics, but even so, the mathematics is not even consistent with probability theory.

 quanta can be distributed between a set number of energy levels each called a microstate.
-The total number of microstates W associated with any configuration involving N distinguishable units is where η_a represents the number of units assigned the same number of energy quanta (and, hence, occupying the same quantum number), and η_b represents the number of units occupying some other quantum level.
+The total number of microstates W associated with any configuration involving N distinguishable units is where $\eta_a$ represents the number of units assigned the same number of energy quanta (and, hence, occupying the same quantum number), and $\eta_b$ represents the number of units occupying some other quantum level.
 As the number of units increases, the total number of microstates skyrockets to unimaginable magnitudes.
-Thus, one can calculate that an assembly of 1000 localized harmonic oscillators sharing 1000 energy quanta possesses more than 10^{600} different microstates.
+Thus, one can calculate that an assembly of 1000 localized harmonic oscillators sharing 1000 energy quanta possesses more than $10^{600}$ different microstates.
 This explosive expansion of the total number of microstates with increasing N is a direct consequence of the mathematics of permutations, from which arises also a second consequence of no less importance.
 Statistical analysis shows that the emergence of a predominant configuration is characteristic of any assembly with a large number (N) of units.
 Of the immense total number of microstates that can be assumed by a large assembly, an overwhelming proportion arises from one comparatively, small set of configurations centered on, and only minutely different from, the predominant configuration-with which they share an empirically identical set of macroscopic properties.